Helicopter Accidents

 When State Law May Apply Instead

-If the crash occurred within 12 nautical miles of shore, or if the crash was caused by unsafe conditions on a fixed platform and OCSLA applies the law of the adjacent state, state wrongful death law may govern all or part of the family’s claim.
 Louisiana’s wrongful death statute, for example, allows surviving family members to recover for their own grief, mental anguish, and loss of companionship — categories of damage that DOHSA excludes.
-Identifying which law applies and whether both DOHSA and state law claims can be pursued is one of the most consequential decisions in a fatal offshore helicopter accident case.
+Identifying which law applies and whether both DOHSA and state law claims can be pursued simultaneously is one of the most consequential decisions our attorneys will make in a fatal offshore helicopter accident case.

 How Long Does A Family Have To File?

-DOHSA wrongful death claims must be filed within three years of the date of death.
-State law claims may have shorter deadlines depending on the applicable jurisdiction.
-In the immediate aftermath of a fatal crash, families are understandably focused on grieving and practical matters rather than legal deadlines.
-However, the investigation of a helicopter crash — gathering maintenance records, flight logs, weather data, and witness statements — takes time and must begin as soon as possible while evidence is fresh.
+In the immediate aftermath of a fatal crash, families are understandably focused on grieving, not legal deadlines.
+However, the investigation of a helicopter crash—gathering maintenance records, flight logs, weather data, and witness statements—takes time and must begin as soon as possible while evidence is fresh.

 A Note On Accepting Early Settlements

-In the weeks following a fatal offshore helicopter crash, the employer and helicopter company’s legal teams are already working to limit their exposure.
+In the weeks following a fatal offshore helicopter crash, the employer and helicopter company’s legal teams are already working to limit their financial exposure.
 Families are sometimes approached with early settlement offers before the full extent of liability or the correct calculation of lost financial support has been established.
-Accepting an early settlement almost always means accepting less than the family is entitled to.
-Do not sign any settlement agreement or release without independent legal representation reviewing the offer and the full scope of what your family may be owed.

 Who Can Be Blamed (Held Liable) for a Crash?